SergioMEV/solar/README.md

 ## Introduction

-Solar is a command line shared text editor that is the final project for Grinnell College's Operating Systems course.
-This program allows users to collaborate and make changes to the file in real-time.
-This editor will have a more stringent quality control and conflict-prevention mechanism than Google Docs/Microsoft Word.
-Users will only be able to edit/create one line at a time and will have exclusive control over that line for the length of their edit.
-This feature prevents conflicts from arising when multiple users simultaneously edit a shared file.
-The program is written in C and employs principles such as distributed systems, file systems, and thread synchronization to provide a shared editing system with a file exporting function.
+Solar is a command line shared text editor built for the final project in Grinnell College's Operating Systems course.
+This program allows users to collaborate and make changes to the file in real time.
+This editor has a more stringent quality control and conflict-prevention mechanism than Google Docs/Microsoft Word, meaning users can only edit/create one line at a time and have exclusive control over that line for the length of their edit.
+This feature prevents conflicts from arising when multiple users edit a shared file simultaneously.
+The program is written in C and employs principles such as distributed systems, file systems, and thread synchronization to provide a shared editing system with a file-exporting function.

 ## Technologies